MatthewAThomas/Microcoded-CPU-Simulator/README.md

 # How the Emulator Works
 Instruction Cycle:
-- instruction fetch
+- instruction fetch and decode
+    - FETCH0
+        - D microbranch invokes instruction decode
-- instruction decode and execute
+- instruction execute

-    Micro Operation Cycle:
+- Micro Operation Cycle:
     - ucode engine gets uOp, sets various control signals
     - write loop: loop through functional units.
 If enable signal is high, write data to the databus
         - functional units read from data bus or whatever registers feed into them
         - e.g. the ALU would read from the A and B registers and calculate an operation; it would write to the databus if ALUEn is set high
     - load loop: loop through the registers and any functional unit that loads from the databus.
         - If load signal is high, latch data from databus
     - if instruction is completed, fetch next instruction (Instruction Cycle); else execute next uOp